dragitz/GyroJoycon/README.md

 # GyroJoycon
-Fun I had with joycons
+Fun I had with joycons, it allows creation of music.
+It's an old project of mine and not optimized.

 # What you need
 1) vJoy (read the readme https://github.com/fossephate/JoyCon-Driver)